-Craft therapy encourages expression, develops fine motor skills and reduces stress
+Craft therapy for expression, fine motor skills and stress reduction

 Craft therapy offers a sense of accomplishment gained through mastery of a skill.
 The self-confidence and creative way of thinking that class participants develop carry over into other fields of endeavor outside the realm of “art,” enabling them - at any age - to engage the world on a more meaningful level.